ShongSu/shongsu.github.io/others/bbc50places.md

 ---
-layout: page
+layout: post
-title: "Travel"
+title: The 50 places you must see before you die
-description: "生活不止眼前的茍且 還有詩和遠方的田野"
+date: 2016-08-24 19:15
-header-img: "../../sysimg/autumn.jpg"
+post-link:
 ---